The Dunbow Residential School, High River, Alberta, circa 1890’s

 The cornerstone of culture is the family unit, the familial bond of its members and the over-lapping bond with the extended community.
 Start tampering with these bonds and you’re asking for trouble.
-Personally, I’ve never had children myself (being a victim of Alberta’s Eugenics Program and forcibly sterilized at 10 years of age) so I don’t actually know what it was like for parents to have all their kids taken away.
+Personally, I’ve never had children myself (due to sterilization) so I don’t actually know what it was like for parents to have all their kids taken away.
 But I do have some empathy because I was taken away from my mother at 9 months of age and platooned through 17 Christian foster homes and institutions before I quit school in Grade Ten.
 For most of my adult life I have been a homeless, itinerant artist drifting around the planet trying to deal with personal demons and a full complement of self-destructive addictions, all of which were a natural progression from a deeply troubled childhood.
 My two brothers were also taken away as infants and today we are all complete strangers to one other.
 I was reconnected with my mother, who was Metis (Cree/Blackfoot/French), when I was 16 years old.
 With no familial bond established at an early age, she remained little more than an acquaintance whom I visited from time to time until she died of congestive heart failure back in the late seventies.
 It was clear from information gleaned from other members of my new-found family that my mother was heartbroken when we kids were taken away.
 What mother wouldn’t be?
 After her third child was taken, she left Edmonton for good and tried to start a new life in Vancouver.
 When I visited her in the mid-sixties it was obvious that she was quite deeply immersed in her own self-destructive lifestyle, revolving around alcohol, tobacco, television and junk food, and she was morbidly obese by this time.
 Looking back today, I consider my mother’s death to be a passive suicide resulting from an unconscious death-wish.

 My family’s story is only one of a hundred thousand other stories of families who were negatively impacted by the Indian Act and the Residential Schools.
-What Canadians need to understand is that the dysfunctional behaviours spawned by the institutions were subsequently passed down from one generation to the next like family jewels.
+What Canadians need to understand is that the dysfunctional behaviors spawned by the institutions were subsequently passed down from one generation to the next like family jewels.
 In retrospect I feel fortunate that I didn’t have kids because there is no doubt in my mind that I would have passed my demons on to them.
 They in turn may have kept the vicious cycle going.
-To their credit, Aboriginal communities across the country are doing commendable work in developing healing centres for native families and individuals who do need help.
+To their credit, Aboriginal communities across the country are doing commendable work in developing healing centers for native families and individuals who do need help.

 The healing work is happening, I have no doubt of this because I have seen it in my own life, indicated by the prolific and magnificent out-pouring of art, music and writings I have enjoyed in the past ten to fifteen years.
 But my healing came from within myself.
 All the necessary tools and qualities were written right into my genes at conception and my life’s work has been to uncover and acknowledge them, to turn inside and mine this mother-lode of assistance from my Creator.
 The healing of Canada’s Aboriginal Peoples must also be from within their own culture, not from without.
 Through the 1982 Constitution Act, Section 35 (a), the native community now has a legal foothold in the future of this country.
 With the entrenchment of Aboriginal Rights into the Canadian Constitution, together with land claims settlements and the establishment of self-governance, the Inuit, Metis and First Nations now have the wherewithal to lift themselves out of the 140-year welfare state that was so cruelly and violently forced upon them.